Theater Kid

 The auditions for The Odd Couple were held on a Wednesday afternoon that smelled like floor wax and teenage desperation.
 Jason read for several parts, stumbling over Neil Simon's rapid-fire dialogue but finding something in Oscar Madison's slouching defeat that felt like home.

-He got cast as Vinnie, one of the poker players-a nothing part, barely any lines.
-But it was something.
-Kendra hugged him when the cast list went up, and he could smell cigarettes and Aqua Net spray in her hair.
+He got cast as Vinnie, one of the poker players—a nothing part, barely any lines.
+But it was something to him.
+Lenora hugged him when the cast list went up, and he could smell cigarettes and Aqua Net in her hair.

 Rehearsals became the center of his universe.
 The drama room was warmer than home, fuller.
 People laughed at jokes Jason made without meaning to be funny.
 Mr. Carlson called him "a natural" once, and Jason held onto those words like a talisman.